amsa-code/risky/formats/README.md

 | ais class | byte | 1 | 0 = A, 1 = B
 | **Total** | | 31 | |

-TODO: what about source (e.g. which satellite) and arrival time (so will have record of latency especially for AIS satellite reports)?

 How to use in java
 ---------------------